ZoidC/Snip-n-Write/README.md

 # Snip & Write

-This tool allows to capture an area of your screen and output the text in this area.
+This tool allows to capture an area of your screen and output the detected text via OCR.

 ## Customize